 Overall, when making a claim, you are able to choose the method that gives you the best result.
 Your choice can change each year but you must keep the appropriate records.

-MKG Accounting can help you in determining the best method for your business.
+MKG Partners can help you in determining the best method for your business.